marcpaterno/spack_retreat/plan-for-standard-builds.md

 ## Notes on experiment use of standard builds

-* Each standard build will be created using a specific version of Spack and relevant external recipe repositories.
+* Each standard build will be created using a specific version of Spack, along with relevant external recipe repositories and required external system packages.

 * In order to reduce unnecessary rebuilding of the software stack, experiments are encouraged to use either the appropriate Spack installation from CVMFS, or to use SciSoft-provided scripts and/or procedures to produce an appropriately versioned and configured Spack installation.